-RSP allocation is a portion of an RSP parameter and is a time value assigned to a specific component of the communication system used for transferring surveillance reports from aircraft satellite service provider (SSP) means an entity or group of entities that provide the portion of the communication system that involves the operation of one or more satellites.
+RSP allocation is a portion of an RSP parameter and is a time value assigned to a specific component of the communication system used for transferring surveillance reports from aircraft to ATC.

-RSP parameters are performance characteristics
+RSP parameters are performance characteristics that:

-- > provide the basis for developing an RSP specification - include RSP data delivery time, RSP continuity, RSP availability and RSP integrity.
+- provide the basis for developing an RSP specification - include RSP data delivery time, RSP continuity, RSP availability and RSP integrity.